-This entry was posted on Sunday, April 25th, 2021 at 19:22 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, April 25th, 2021 at 19:22 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Dozens of bullies from the ‘Havat Maon’ outpost attacked with stones, blows and live ammunition shots Palestinian farmers and Israeli activists in the South Hebron Hills, wounding several and causing severe damage to vehicles – Israeli army forces summoned to the site took their time, and when they arrived, joined the bullies and hurled stun grenades and teargasat the Palestinians; Jerusalem police managed to fire up the city in the Ramadan month with systematic and violent harassments of Palestinians, joined by gangs of Lehava activists (Hebrew for “flame”, name of the ultra-racist Jewish organization) who were out to hunt Arabs in the streets and lay siege to the Damascus Gate; during the weekend, demonstrations protesting the occupation, expulsion and racism took place in Jerusalem’s Sheikh Jarrah neighborhood and Zion Square;

 photo: The gang from ‘Havat Maon’ in action, Saturday, April 24, 2021